OllyMSkinner/RTES_Table_Tennis/README.md

 =======
 # HapticPing

 Haptic Ping combines table tennis shadow practice with haptic feedback to simulate a training expeerinece that mroe closely resembles real play.
 Shadow practice is a widely used technique where table tennis players practice their strokes and form, but in the absence of a coach it can be difficult for players to know whether their position and movements are correct.
-Therefore, our prototype addresses this limitation by providing real-time haptic feedback, allowing players to practice effectively without the need for a coach or any additional table tennis equipment.
+Our prototype addresses this limitation by providing real-time haptic feedback, allowing players to practice effectively without the need for a coach or any additional table tennis equipment.
-Haptic Ping uses an inertial measurement unit (IMU), eccentric rotating mass (ERM) and a piezoelectric sensor to monitor motion, detect impact, and deliver responsive feedback to the user.
+Haptic Ping integrates an inertial measurement unit (IMU) and a piezo sensor mounted on the bat to monitor both orientation and physical interaction.
+The piezo sensor detects correct grip and handling, which triggers a light emitting diode (LED) to light up, hence confirming proper finger placement.
+Once the correct starting position is established, a second LED is illuminated to indicate that the system is ready for swing analysis.
+The IMU then tracks the bat’s motion to analyse swing patterns in real time.
+When a correct swing is detected, the system provides immediate haptic feedback through the vibration of an eccentric rotating motor (ERM), guiding the user toward consistent and effective technique.

 A project from ENG 5220 Real-Time Embedded Programming
 University of Glasgow, 2026